 I’ve always lived a very active life, but never saw any significant changes in my body until I began weight lifting.
-I grew up as a dancer and also taught for three years while I studied at university.
-Like many ballerinas, I suffered disordered eating habits when I was younger so I tried my hardest to promote positive body image among my students.
+I grew up as a dancer and, like many ballerinas, I suffered disordered eating habits when I was younger.

 When I was 18 I began running, and was soon averaging 10 kilometres every single day.
 In total, I was exercising for three or four hours a day and eating a generally healthy diet, but one which was very low in calories.
 Yet my body never looked the way I wanted it to.

 In 2012, I moved to London, England.
 I briefly toyed with the idea of competing in powerlifting instead, but I was involved in a serious accident in February 2013.
-Because of the operations I was forced to have, I was initially told I may never lift weights again.
-I sought a second opinion and slowly and carefully eased my way back into lifting, and joined a powerlifting/strongman gym in June.
+Due to the operations I had to have, I was initially told I may never lift weights again.
+I sought a second opinion and slowly and carefully eased my way back into lifting.

 I preach the idea of eating big and lifting bigger.
 I currently offer my training services online, where I train a variety of people with different goals and backgrounds.

-I love teaching women about the benefits of weight training (and the perils of excessive cardio, which I have now almost completely given up!).
+I love teaching women about the benefits of weight training.
 Even more so, I love proving to women that you can eat like a pig and still remain lean!

 The majority of people have such big misconceptions about diet and exercise, and the aim of my blog is to address some of these issues.
-I hope my journey is not only personal, but informative.
-I have a tough love approach and I’m not afraid to be brutally honest.
 If you have any specific questions or issues you would like me to cover please let me know.
 Thanks for stopping by.